yvesgurcan/adventure/questions.md

-"You must have lots of questions.
+"You must have a lot of questions.
 Go ahead, ask away."

 - ["What do you do, exactly?"](job)
 - ["Where do you live?"](where)